jewel-deekollu/jewel-deekollu/README.md

 - 😄 Pronouns: [He]
 - ⚡ Fun fact: Besides being a tech enthusiast, I play the guitar in my free time and love experimenting with music production.
 I believe that both coding and music require creativity, precision, and passion!

-Would you like to add any more specifics or personal touches?